TimothyRHuertas/normalizer/README.md

 ### But it's even cooler with React's JSX

 Concatenating HTML strings is no fun.
-Normalizer works with JSX components.  ***Non React projects can still leverage Normalizer for testing.***
+Normalizer works with JSX!  ***Non React projects can still leverage Normalizer for testing.***

-Finally the same test written with JSX and Normalizer.
+Behold the same test written with JSX and Normalizer:

 ```JSX
 var Normalizer = require("html-normalizer");